tommasorigon/logisticVB/vb_logistic_tutorial.md

-source("logistic.R") # R file that can be downloaded from this github repository library(knitr)       # To produce "nice" table library(ggplot2)     # Plots library(reshape2)    # Reshaping data, used together with ggplot2
+source("logistic.R") # R file that can be downloaded from this github repository library(knitr)       # To produce "nice" table library(ggplot2)     # Plots
 ```

 ## Comparison between CAVI and SVI algorithms